SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 1. Click the edit icon on the right side of each asset type.
 2. Make your changes in the editor.
-3. On click of **Save** if the selected asset type is not being used by any of the existing assets then, your changes are saved.
+3. Click **Save** to save your changes.
-4. Else, in the resulting confirmation dialogue click **Confirm** to continue or **Cancel** to cancel the deletion.
+4. If this asset type is used by any asset, in the resulting confirmation dialogue, select **Confirm** to continue saving your changes. select **Cancel** to cancel the modification.

 <a name=""></a>